 Social Work programs have the most direct involvement with the organization and execution of the projects, students enrolled in the regular Spanish Immersion Course have several opportunities each week to donate a morning, afternoon, or whole day to the project of their choice.

-For frequent updates on our projects and information on how to help them, please visit the Pop Wuj Projects Blog which is updated by the students of the Social Work Program and long-term volunteers/interns.
+For frequent updates on our projects, please visit the Pop Wuj Projects Blog which is updated by the students of the Social Work Program and long-term volunteers/interns.

 Volunteers able to make long-term commitments to Pop Wuj can choose to take on more intensive leadership and organizational roles within the projects.
 You will find more information in the Long-Term Volunteer section.

 Family Support Center

 El Centro de Apoyo Familiar, or Family Support Center, serves the families of single working mothers in a rural community just south of Xela at the foot of the Santa Maria volcano.
 The Center is located in Llanos del Pinal, a short bus ride from Xela.
 The families contribute a small monthly fee per child.
-The Center is staffed by two teachers, a childcare worker, as well as several women who help with cleaning, maintenance, and lunch and snack preparation.
-The women are all affectionately referred to as "Tía" or "Aunt" by the children.
+The Center is staffed by two teachers, a childcare worker, and a cook.
+Three of the current staff are former Family Support Center participants and Pop Wuj Scholarship Program students.

 In addition to the wonderful staff, the Family Support Center relies heavily on the presence of volunteers to help the children - who range in age from toddlers to teenagers - complete their homework.
 As many of the children come from very modest backgrounds where their family members are largely illiterate, the Center is often their only opportunity to receive help with homework.
 It is also often their only source of reliable nutrition throughout the day.
 The children are given a balanced, hot lunch and healthy snacks, as well as vitamins and moisturizing lotion to combat malnutrition and skin problems.